shanquan/frontend-interview/README.md

 # Web FrontEnd Interview Project

-It's a vue 2.x project build with ElementUI and Axios.
-You can only develop in the same framework.
+It's a vue 2.x project built with ElementUI and Axios.
+You can only develop in the same framework, please check your task [here](##开发任务).

 ## Project Setup
 [nodejs](https://nodejs.org/en/) is required